Thanks for visiting

 • A project like this may boost future agriculture by providing opportunities for expansion and support primary industries that are currently constrained by the availability, reliability, and quality of water.

-• The efficiency gained by replacing leaking channels with a piped system would result in water savings that may become available for productive or environmental purposes.
+• The efficiency gained by replacing leaking channels with a piped system would result in water savings that may become available for productive, environmental or cultural purposes.

 • As part of the investigations we may consider rationalising parts of the system where practicable.
 This means people should only have water allocations for the water they expect to use.
 Part of this investigation will look at whether customers would be interested in reducing their allocation.